 - All active members must complete the MIUF through the Lawyer Portal.

 - The MIUF is due the same day as your membership renewal fee, in March of each year.
-The 2019 MIUF deadline is March 15.
+The MIUF deadline is March 15 of every calendar year.

 If your annual membership fee is not received by the due date, your membership will be administratively suspended pursuant to Rule 165.